20 Christmas Europe Breaks For Every Budget

 Everyone says Bled in Slovenia is one of Europe’s prettiest fairytale towns.

-However, imagine that church on the lake and castle on the hill with snow on the mountains – that is the epitome of magic, making Bled one of the top, yet lesser-known, Christmas breaks in Europe.
+However, imagine that church on the lake and castle on the hill with snow on the mountains – the epitome of magic, making Bled one of the tops, yet lesser-known, Christmas breaks in Europe.

 On December 25th you can watch a local tradition too.
 See here to read more about the sunken bell of Slovenia.